ankraft/ACME-oneM2M-CSE/docs/Configuration.md

 specified keys to the respective request mapping (using the http status code 307).

 Please note, that the "root" path in [server.http](#server_http) prefixes both the new path and the respecting mapping.
+Also note, that the request still needs to have the necessary headers set in the request.

 The following snippet only presents some example for ID mappings.